-The young Swiss quartet Woodoism was founded five years ago by trombonist Florian Weiss.
-Woodoism has been increasingly drawing the attention of international music critics and their growing fanbase over the past few years.
+The young Swiss quartet Woodism was founded five years ago by trombonist Florian Weiss.
+Woodism has been increasingly drawing the attention of international music critics and their growing fanbase over the past few years.
 The band, with Linus Amstad (altosax), Valentin v.
 Fischer (bass) and Philipp Leibundgut (drums) released their highly recognised debut Woodoism in 2017.

 What did jazz musicians from Switzerland do during the lockdown?
 And what is on the horizon for them next?
-Florian Weiss from Woodoism shares what his life looked like during the lockdown and how he deals with the uncertainty beyond.
-Pro Helvetia supports Woodoism as part of the High Priority Jazz Promotion.
+Florian Weiss from Woodism shares what his life looked like during the lockdown and how he deals with the uncertainty beyond.
+Pro Helvetia supports Woodism as part of the High Priority Jazz Promotion.

 «My first reaction then was to think about how the Internet could be used as an alternative and what could be streamed for example.
 But in the end I did very little in this direction, because I came to see the standstill itself as something positive.»